-Sugilite is a very rare mineral which comes predominantly from the Kalahari Manganese Field, Northern Cape, South Africa.
+Sugilite is a very rare natural mineral which comes predominantly from the Kalahari Manganese Field, Northern Cape, South Africa.
 The Kalahari Manganese Field is the largest sedimentary manganese deposit in the world and many rare and beautiful minerals come from the mines in this area.

 This rough slab of sugilite has distinctive purple colour which sits on a matrix of bustamite and manganese.
-The back of the rock has an extensive covering of minute, snow-white crystals which sparkle incessantly as they catch the light but sadly they do appear to be a little flat in our photo.
+The back of the rock has an extensive covering of snow-white coloured crystals which sparkle incessantly as they catch the light but sadly they do appear to be a little flat in our photo.